 As the founder and principal of CGL Communications, I help individuals and organizations communicate effectively – online, in print and in person.

-Along with my trusted network of talented colleagues, I enjoy providing support with planning or executing communication strategies and tools.
-I also offer professional writing for all forms of media to ensure that clients’ communications are clear and compelling.
+Along with my trusted network of talented colleagues, I enjoy providing support with planning and executing communication strategies and tools.
+And I offer professional writing for all forms of media to ensure that clients’ communications are clear and compelling.

 These clients include nonprofit organizations, professional service firms, government agencies, small businesses and international corporations.
-I’ve been working with some organizations for over a decade.
+I’ve been working with some organizations for many years.
 For others, I provide support for single projects.
 I enjoy the variety and challenge of working with different organizations for different communication needs.

 FOCUS ON BEST PRACTICES